Version 5.2, 20 September 2022

 6. How NHS Digital uses your personal data and why

-The processing of your personal data is necessary to provide you with NHS App services and ensure the functionality of the NHS App works.
+The processing of your personal data is necessary to provide you with NHS account services and ensure the functionality of your NHS account works.

 The organisation that is the controller and/or processor of your personal data will depend on the information in question.